nojronatron/nojronatron.github.io/linux-terminal-files/bash-stuff.md

 Get version (long): `uname`
 Get specific Linux kernel version and type: `uname -sr`

+### Environment Variables

-Environment variables like `PATH=` are stored in `/etc/environment`.
+Environment variables like `PATH=` are stored in `/etc/environment`, as well as `.zshrc` and `.config` files, often in the user profile area (but there could be others).
-Update Alternatives (tbd): `update-alternatives --list java` displays path to java JDK.
+Update Alternatives: `update-alternatives --list java` displays path to java JDK.
+Display all environment variables in the current context: `printenv`
+Display a specific environment variable: `printenv VAR_NAME`  e.g. `printenv JAVA_HOME`
 Display the existing PATH environment variable: `echo $PATH`
 Update $PATH with a new entry: `export PATH=$PATH:/opt/package/example/bin`

+#### Environment Variable Hierarchy

+Loading variables in the current context becomes the 'parent context' set of variables.
+If the parent (e.g. ZSH) launches another shell, its variables are then pushed to the child process.
+To force specific variables into the child process, bash for example: `zsh> VAR_ONE="Foo" VAR_TWO="BAR" sh` would load child process 'sh' with those two additional enironemnt variables preceeding it.

 ## Interrogate Files and Disk